 College can be an overwhelming time for anyone.
 If you are a student on the autism spectrum, you may feel anxious about this new chapter in your life.
 College is full of new experiences, and you may be wondering what you will need to know to be successful.
 For example, you may be wondering what daily living skills you may need to live in the dorms?
-Are there specific social skills that you can use to better communicate with your instructors?
-Or, what executive function skills you will need to make friends, join groups, or access campus resources.
+Are there specific social skills that you can use to better communicate with your instructors or help you in making friends or joining groups?
+Which campus resources might help you adjust to college.
+Are there executive function skills that will help you thrive during your years at college?

 This post is the beginning of a College Student Blog Series.
 We know moving to college is a major life transition.
 You are used to the supports you had in high school.
 Perhaps you had an IEP and special education services.
 Your parents were there to help advocate for you, answer questions and attend meetings with you.
 But now, you’re expected to suddenly be more independent.
 This new blog series will explore common concerns autistic youth have when transitioning to college life and give you (or your parents/teachers/friends) tips to help you make the most of your college experience.